rampal-punia/python-tutorials/2_python_basics/5_list.md

 print([*list1, *list2])
 ```

-## Useful Lists Methods

 ### len()

-The len() method is used to determine the length of an iterable (Total number of elements in the list).
+The len() is an in-built function in python to get the length of an iterable.
 For example:

 ```python
 # Define a list